-Interested in social justice through an examination of and contribution to cultural expression in this hemisphere?
-Consider ASU's doctoral program in theatre and performance of the Americas.
+If you have an interest in social justice through an examination of and contribution to cultural expression in this hemisphere, then consider joining our program in theatre and performance of the Americas.
 We welcome scholars, artists and activists who work at the intersection of these callings and ground their work in the histories of expressive culture throughout the Americas.

 The PhD in theatre with a concentration in theatre and performance of the Americas trains scholars to examine the histories, theories and practices associated with cultural performance from a hemispheric point of view.

-The course of study is designed to provide substantive historical and theoretical grounding in the field while allowing flexibility in the choice of specialized seminar and practical experiences.
-The first year of study immerses students in the theoretical and practical groundwork of performance research, in general, and modalities of performance in the Americas, in particular.
+The course of study is designed to provide substantive historical and theoretical grounding in the field while allowing flexibility in specialized seminar and practical experiences.
+The first year of study immerses students in the theoretical and practical groundwork of performance research in general, and in modalities of performance in the Americas in particular.
 In the second year, students build on research interests identified in the first year through specialized coursework and practical experience.

 At A Glance

 Admission to the theatre and performance of the Americas program occurs every three years.

 A separate theatre application is required in addition to the university applicatino.
 For a complete list of requirements, review the Steps to Apply website.